 BREAKFAST NOOK TABLE: This is the Crate & Barrel dining table we had in the dining room of our previous rental and the dimensions were perfect for reusing in this space.
 It could probably use a fresh coat of paint at some point after moving with us between four homes but otherwise it’s just right!
 We have the leaf in to make it an oval shape but it can also be used as a round table without the leaf like we did when we lived in Dallas.

 CANE DINING CHAIRS: These are the CB2 Tayabas chairs with cushions I had reupholstered in a bright blue linen.
 This exact style seems to be sold out at the moment but you can find nearly identical cane dining chairs here, here, here, here, here, and here.

 CUSTOM BENCH CUSHION: I ordered a custom bench cushion in Sunbrella fabric from this Etsy shop and highly recommend them!
 However I would highly advise against a white cushion in your kitchen.
 So far we haven’t had any issues with food spills, but I should have realized that this would be a popular perch for our dog Rory, who is not known for keeping upholstery as bright white as I’d like. 🙁

-Happy to answer any other questions in the comments!
+Happy to answer any other questions in the comments if you’re planning your own kitchen reno!
 Thanks for reading!